samexdgs/Stroke-Recovery-2.0/README.md

 ## Email alerts

 Alerts are sent automatically when blood pressure exceeds a safe threshold, when recovery status is classified as Needs Attention, and when a daily check-in is completed.
 The full summary is included in each alert so family members do not need to open the app to understand what happened.

-Setup requires a Gmail account with an app password, added as a Streamlit secret.
 ---
 ## Tech stack